 The Emberá typically welcome their visitors via the Chagres River, by way of a traditional wooden dug-out canoe that’s typical to the ones that the Emberá have historically used.

-Learn more about the Emberá, including their traditional foods (like fish and plantains), language, ceremonial dance and music, crafts (they’re especially known for intricate basket-making and carved statues, which often depict animal imagery), and more, on a guided tour of their riverfront villages.
+Learn more about the Emberá, including their traditional Panamanian food (like fish and plantains), language, ceremonial dance and music, crafts (they’re especially known for intricate basket-making and carved statues, which often depict animal imagery), and more, on a guided tour of their riverfront villages.

 6: Get Immersed in Panama’s Natural History at the BioMuseo